xiangyuan/blog/content/blog/2013/2013-05-27_using-jedi-with-ymc.rst

-public: yes
-tags: [python,vim]
-language: en
-summary: How to use Jedi with the YouCompleteMe library.

 Using Jedi with YouCompleteMe
 =============================

+:tags: python,vim
+:language: en
+:summary: How to use Jedi with the YouCompleteMe library.

 (In case you're not familiar with it yet, Jedi_ is an awesome autocompletion library for Python that tries to understand your code.
 There are editor plugins